-Eckard then gave more details about the rifle target pit and storage area and the efforts being made to preserve this piece of history.
-The story of preserving the rifle pit and storage area began in 2011, when members of the Caswell Dunes Neighborhood Landscape Committee came upon a structure covered in weeds and tree limbs and dirt.
+Norma Eckard then gave more details about the Rifle Target Pit and Storage area and the efforts being made to preserve this piece of history.
+The story of preserving the Rifle Pit and Storage Area began in 2011, when members of the Caswell Dunes Neighborhood Landscape Committee came upon a structure covered in weeds and tree limbs and dirt.
 They could not immediately identify the structure, but it piqued their curiosity.
-Eckard, a member of the committee, see War, 11C decided to seek help from a fellow DAR member, Gwen Causey, who is also a member of Friends of Brunswick Town/Fort Anderson.
-She quickly advised that the best person to contact was Jim McKee, historian and site manager of Brunswick Town/ Fort Anderson, who identified the structure.
-McKee's credentials are widely known and revered in Brunswick County and through-
+Norma, a member of the committee, decided to seek help from a fellow DAR member, Gwen Causey, who is also a member of Friends of Brunswick Town/Fort Anderson.
+Gwen quickly advised that the best person to contact was Jim McKee, historian and site manager of Brunswick Town/Fort Anderson who identified the structure.
+Mr. McKee's credentials are widely known and revered in Brunswick County and throughout the state.